kevinburle/Tribute_Page_FCC/README.md

 # Tribute_Page_FCC
 Build a Tribute Page.
-FreeCodeCamp Responsive Web Design Certification Project #2
+This is one of the required projects to earn the Responsive Web Design Certification from FreeCodeCamp.